 Research & Economic Impact

-This research is carried out by Tourism South East and owned by Visit Isle of Wight Ltd. The documents below report on all trading periods since our launch in October 2012.
-Research documents relating to periods prior to Visit Isle of Wight’s launch are not available from us, but may be requested from Isle of Wight Council Economic Development Department (01983 821000)
+This research is carried out by Tourism South East, who are commissioned by Visit Isle of Wight to conduct this independent research.
+The documents below report on all trading periods since our launch in October 2012.

 - Tourism Trends Period 1 (January – March) 2017

 - Tourism Trends period 4 (September – December) 2016